 My online store is going to be my side-hustle.
 Maybe someday it will be my full-time job, but I want to take my time getting there.
 I expect to have a learning curve, of course.
 It’d just be nice if my mistakes cost me as little as possible.
 Anyone else not want a garage full of stuff they can’t sell?

 For me, when it comes to setting up my store, cheap is good, and free is better.
 However, it doesn’t matter how much you pay for your e-commerce site if it’s not set up correctly, turns customers away, or has place-holder content or worse, no content at all.

 That’s why I’m going to share with you what all needs to go into building your e-commerce website — from creating a free business logo to triumphantly clicking the publish button.

 Before we get started

-Once you’re ready, come back here and read on to learn about how to become a pro website builder.
+Once you’re ready, come back here and read on to learn about how to build your online store.

 If you’ve already made your basic marketing plans for your business, and answered the six questions of:

 - What am I going to sell?